Calibrating Verbalized Confidence with Self-Generated Distractors: Experiments

 \subsection{Experimental Setup}

 \myparagraph{Short-form Datasets.} Short-form QA serves as a testbed for evaluating factuality as well as calibration because of its tractable evaluation and adjustable difficulty.
 The task is relevant in practice because it assesses models' ability to respond to information-seeking users.
 TriviaQA contains trivia questions requiring diverse world knowledge \citep{joshi2017triviaqalargescaledistantly}.
 SimpleQA similarly contains short, fact-seeking questions, curated with the criterion of challenging frontier models \citep{wei2024measuringshortformfactualitylarge}.
 We sample 1000 questions from each dataset.\footnote{We use the validation split of the {\tt{rc.nocontext}} subset for TriviaQA.
-On SimpleQA, Gemini-2.5-Flash produced a refusal error with no output on 86 questions, so we exclude them from all experiments.} We use LLM-as-a-judge to evaluate binary correctness, following best practices for robust evaluation \citep{wei2024measuringshortformfactualitylarge}; in Appendix~\ref{app:llm-as-a-judge} we confirm high human agreement.
+On SimpleQA, Gemini-2.5-Flash produced a refusal error with no output on 86 questions, so we exclude them from all experiments.} In Appendix~\ref{app:bioasq}, we evaluate on BioASQ \citep{krithara2023bioasq}, a dataset demanding biomedical expertise, to show generalization to other domains.
+We use LLM-as-a-judge to evaluate binary correctness, following best practices for robust evaluation \citep{wei2024measuringshortformfactualitylarge}; in Appendix~\ref{app:llm-as-a-judge} we confirm high human agreement.

 \myparagraph{Long-form Datasets.} While short-form settings are appealing for their simple evaluation, many real-world tasks require longer generations, for which calibrated confidence estimation remains critical.
 The long-form setting comes with the evaluation challenge that responses generally contain both correct and incorrect parts, complicating the assignment of a single correctness score.
 In our experiments, we evaluate long-form calibration on biography generation using \factscore \citep{min2023factscorefinegrainedatomicevaluation}. \factscore decomposes a generated biography into atomic claims and verifies each claim against Wikipedia (see Appendix~\ref{app:factscore-example} for an example), thus enabling us to evaluate calibration at the claim level.
 We use the labeled subset containing 183 entities from \cite{min2023factscorefinegrainedatomicevaluation}.